Ckef/groufix/README.md

 Most major dependencies are included as submodules in the repository (see the `deps/` directory).
 They are automatically built and linked by the included Makefile.

-To build and run with the Vulkan Validation Layers enabled, the [VulkanSDK](https://vulkan.lunarg.com/sdk/home) needs to be installed on your system.
+To build and run with debug options enabled, the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home) needs to be installed on your system.
 All other dependencies based on your setup are:

 _When building on Linux_:
 - `gcc` _or_ `clang` : for building source files, use the `CC` flag to pick a compiler collection.